pagemachine/hairu/README.md

 Make sure you set at least the *Default storage PID* to the page where your frontend user records are stored.

+You can also use the `stdWrap` property on any `settings` value for custom processing.
+Example for easy translation of the password reset mail subject:

+    plugin.tx_hairu {
+      settings {
+        passwordReset {
+          mail {
+            subject.stdWrap.data = LLL:.../locallang.xlf:passwordReset.mail.subject
+          }
+        }
+      }
+    }

 ## Password reset validation

 The validation rules applied within the password reset process can be customized freely through TypoScript.
 Example from the default configuration: